ToshioCP/Gtk4-tutorial/gfm/sec26.md

 ## rect.ui

-The following is the ui file that defines the widgets.
+The following is the UI file that defines the widgets.
 There are two widgets which are GtkApplicationWindow and GtkDrawingArea.
 The ids are `win` and `da` respectively.